XueShannon/AISECLAB_mmWave/HD Video Steaming using USRP.md

 # Software Setup
 ## LabVIEW
 Afer success connection between the PC host and USRP-294, the hardware is able to be added in LabVIEW using SystemDesigner in each project(USRP-2974 couldn't be added through MAX).
 IF not able to be directly match using hostname, click the "add hardware" in the menu and manually add the equipment using it's IP address.\
-Within that project, open the LabVIEW top-level host VI in the downlink-only variant, DL Host.gvi in DL Host.gcomp. **Change the designer view of the VI to DL RT Controller**\
+Within that project, open the LabVIEW top-level host VI in the downlink-only variant, DL Host.gvi in DL Host.gcomp. **Change the designer view of the VI to DL RT Controller**.\
 Click the Run button on the LabVIEW host VI.
 If successful, the FPGAReady indicator lights.\
 Set eNB TX Frequency and  UE RX Frequency to 2 GHz which would match the frequency later adjust by the UD Box.\
 Enable the eNB Transmitter, which implements a DL TX, by setting the switch control to On.
 If successful, the eNB TX Active indicator lights.\